 Wide graveled paths lead toward to dunes, with ocean on the opposite side of the dunes from the marshland.
 We visited on a cool day, so jackets were needed.

 The birds are mostly out of the wind, below the dikes.
 We are no bird experts, so were grateful when we asked someone what the unfamiliar birds were nearby.
 Gadwall was the answer.
 “Look for the black butt on the otherwise nondescript bird,” was his advice.

 Nearly everyone here carries a camera, binoculars, or both.
 Many bring tripods and spotting scopes.
 We brought all of the above, and put them to use.
 Northern shovelers seemed to favor these ponds.
 Lots of Gadwalls.
 Turkey vultures soared overhead, and a few flew right past us, at shoulder height!

 We made it out to the ocean, but saw few birds right off shore.
-But one osprey, then two and finally three together spent the next fifteen minutes or so cruising the coastline hunting.
+One osprey, then two, and finally three together spent the next fifteen minutes or so cruising the coastline hunting.

 On our way back we spotted some hooded mergansers, and one very curious but shy turtle, who kept his head just above the surface of the water.
 We spent probably three hours making our way around the dike system and walking the beach.

 Portions of the beach dunes are fenced off to protect nesting areas for piping plovers and other ground nesting birds.

 We saw no birds within these protected areas, but one hopes the designated birds will read the signs and stay where they can be protected from marauding animals.